Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Method

 \section{Method}

 For a baseline dynamic scene reconstruction method, we begin with NSFF from Li \etal~\cite{li2020neural} (\cref{sec:method_basic}), which builds upon NeRF~\cite{mildenhall2020nerf}.
 NSFF's low-level scene flow frame-to-frame approach provides better reconstructions for real-world casual monocular videos than deformation-based methods~\cite{tretschk2020nonrigid,park2021hypernerf}.
 We modify the architecture to integrate higher-level semantic and saliency (or attention) features (\cref{sec:method_semanticsalient}).
-After optimizing a \titlename for each scene, we perform saliency-aware clustering to produce segmentations (\cref{sec:method_saliencyawareclustering}).
+After optimizing a \titlename for each scene, we perform saliency-aware clustering of the field (\cref{sec:method_saliencyawareclustering}).
 All implementation details are in our supplemental material.

-\textbf{Input} Our method takes in a single RGB video over time $\timestep$ as an ordered set of images $I \in \mathcal{I}$ and camera poses.
+\paragraph{Input} Our method takes in a single RGB video over time $\timestep$ as an ordered set of images $I \in \mathcal{I}$ and camera poses.
 We use COLMAP to recover camera poses~\cite{schoenberger2016sfm}.
 From all poses, we define an NDC-like space that bounds the scene, and a set of rays $\ray \in \mathcal{R}$, one per image pixel with color $\hat{\xcol}^\dagger$.
 Here, $\hat{\cdot}$ denotes a 2D pixel value in contrast to a 3D field value, and $\cdot^\dagger$ denotes an input value in contrast to an estimated value.

 From pretrained networks, we estimate single-frame monocular depth $\hat{d}^\dagger$ (MiDaSv2~\cite{Ranftl2022}), optical flow $\flowoptic_{i}^\dagger$ (RAFT~\cite{2020RAFT}), and semantic features $\hat{\semfeat}^\dagger$ and attention $\hat{\attfeat}^\dagger$ (\semfeatnetwork~\cite{caron2021emerging}) after important preprocessing (\cref{sec:method_semfeatnetworkprocess}).